saumya/NodeOrmApi_104/README.md

 ### TODO

- - initDB : Error checking in this call
+ - checking from the UI
- - API : for CRUD operations
+ - v2 API implementation

+### How it works

+ - Groups are to separate different Organisations
+ - DoctorGroups help separate different Doctors to different organisations

 ### Generic Information